gh-cli-for-education/gh-ai/examples/output2/user-log.md

 <name>:
-The user will write the file name here, make sure to add the default extension in case the user forgets to write it.
+The user will write the file name here, make sure to add the default Bash extension in case the user forgets to write it.
 </name>

 <description>